Paroxysmisch/genome-assembly/dissertation/main.typ

 An alternative approach, employed by Hifiasm (UL), which is the assembler utilized by this project, is the double graph framework (illustrated in @fig:hifiasm_ul) that exploits all information contained in both sets of reads.
 The @pacbio @hifi long-reads are initially used to create a string graph---an assembly graph preserving read information.
 Next, the @ont @ul reads are aligned to these @pacbio @hifi reads.
 This alignment information is then used to map the ultra-long reads from base-space into integer space---instead of each ultra-long read being a sequence of nucleotides, it is now a sequence of integer node identifiers from the @hifi string graph.

-Each ultra-long read in integer space is only $10$s of node identifiers long, instead of $100$s of @kb, allowing for cheap all-to-all overlap calculation that is also accurate---the underlying nucleotide information is from the much more accurate @hifi reads.
+Each ultra-long read in integer space is only $10$s of node identifiers long, instead of $100$s of @kb, allowing for inexpensive all-to-all overlap calculation that is also accurate---the underlying nucleotide information is from the much more accurate @hifi reads.
 With ultra-long overlaps calculated, an ultra-long integer (overlap) graph can be constructed, that is then used to extract ultra-long integer contigs.
 These ultra-long contigs can then be incorporated into the original @hifi string graph.
 During this integration, the additional information provided by the ultra-long contigs can help clean the original @hifi assembly (as shown in @fig:hifiasm_ul (D)).

 While the integration of ultra-long data may help eliminate some overlap graph artifacts, it introduces new erroneous nodes and edges too.
 This is a result of issues such as: ultra-long reads having a much higher error rate; reliance on imperfect alignment with long reads, and erroneous integer sequence overlap calculation.
 Ultra-long reads are poised to be a valuable data type moving forward, and so it is compelling to evaluate their utility with neural genome assembly.